 Welcome to Our Food System.
 Together, let’s build a community of conscious consumers and strong advocates for a better food system in Australia.
 A food system that prioritises health.
 A food system that nurtures the environment.
 A food system that is fair, resilient and viable.

 The next few posts will be a series of conversations with people who are doing extraordinary things in our food system in South East Queensland and Northern New South Wales.
-Here is the second conversation in a series of three with remarkable people making a difference to the way food is grown, supplied and consumed.
-It’s with change-maker Thor Svenson: a leader in creating a transparent and sustainable community food system.
+Here is the third and final conversation in a series of three with remarkable people making a difference to the way food is grown, supplied and consumed.
+It’s with fair food advocate and Director of the Food Connect Foundation, Emma-Kate Rose.

 Hi, I’m Kylie and I’m passionate about food.
 Where it comes from.
 How it’s processed and sold.
 Why we choose the foods we do.
 How food gets to us.
 The impact it has on our health, the environment and our social systems.